This unexpected detour is just what my soul needed.

 These people are brave.
 My husband was brave.
 In comparison to them?
 I’m not brave.
 I’m just going on a long road trip.

 I do understand that there are different layers of bravery, just like there are different layers of love, and I am not trying to dismiss it in any way.
-Bravery, for me, has always meant speaking my truth—even if my voice shakes.
+Bravery is going to war, fighting cancer, or beating addiction.
+It’s when a life is at stake, whether it be another persons or our own.
+Bravery, for me, is speaking my truth—even if my voice shakes.
 It’s following my own path even when my important people disagree with me.
 It’s honoring myself and my core values when the whole world seems to be against me.
 It’s doing the difficult thing first and standing up for those who can’t speak for themselves.
 But what I am doing—this journey—pales in comparison to what these Vets have been through.
 What my husband went through.
 I am not brave.
+If you want to call me something, call me fearless because that fit’s me better.
 I’m seeking adventure and freedom and an open road.
 These people put their lives on the line for my freedom and it’s because of them, and Klink, that I am able to do what I’m doing.

 And I know I can’t pay them back in gratitude.
 I can only pay it forward by living my best life.